Choosing the right paper

 Standards Australia has produced a standard for permanent paper (AS 4003 – 1996) which recommends papers with appropriate chemical stability, but not the physical durability required by the Archives.
 Our own specifications include an additional requirement that strength properties must not substantially diminish over time.
-We advise the use of paper that meets our standard of archival quality, featuring the National Archives of Australia registered watermark, for Commonwealth records with a long-term retention period.
+We advise the use of paper that meets our standard of archival quality, by granting permission for those suppliers to use our registered trademark – the National Archives of Australia registered watermark, for Commonwealth records with a long-term retention period.

 Archival paper is formulated to have both the chemical and the physical properties to ensure it remains usable for long periods.
 Chemical stability is ensured through the addition of an 'alkaline reserve' of calcium or magnesium carbonate to combat acid degradation.
 Physical strength is ensured through the use of long, high quality fibre such as cotton or fully bleached chemical wood.

 An environmentally preferred paper or paper product is one which, in its characteristics, manner of production and manner of disposal or degradation, is calculated to have less impact on the environment than a paper of comparable performance.

 Documents and publications that will be kept for less than 30 years may be suitable for production on recycled papers.
 Examples of these records are: